Samyang AF 35mm f/2.8 FE – Tiny but Mighty

 Weight: 108.1g/3.8oz (with lens cap)

-The only things we do not like about the lens is its lack of weather sealing.
+The only thing we do not like about the lens is its lack of weather sealing.
 This seems to be a frustrating feature for most Samyang lenses but certainly is not a dealbreaker for us and should not deter you from purchasing this lens (if this is a deal-breaker for you then we would suggest you invest in the slightly more expensive Samyang AF 35mm f/1.8 FE lens that does have weather sealing).
 There is also no built-in IBIS (Image Stabilization), but that is to be expected in such a small lens and you can easily turn it on in-camera.
 Lastly, DO NOT LOSE THE LENS HOOD!, as you will need to buy a new one so you can still use the 40.5mm lens cap or alternatively you will need to buy a 49mm lens cap (this will also apply for any filters for this lens).

 Once again, Samyang has produced a fantastic lens.
 It may not be as sharp as the Sony equivalent, however, for the price, it is a fantastic alternative.
 To sum it up in one word would have to be OUTSTANDING.

 Below are some of the images we have taken with the Samyang AF 35mm f/2.8 FE.

 Above: Kanazawa, Japan – Sony A7Riii + Samyang AF 35mm f2.8 FE – Shot at f2.8 – 1/200th – ISO 400